I never thought I’d become a counsellor.

 The Truth I Wasn’t Prepared For

 I had unresolved wounds; hidden traumas from a troubled childhood, from people taking advantage of my goodness, and from silent pain I never allowed myself to acknowledge.
+That silence, the kind where you carry something for years without naming it, is something We Don’t Talk About Functional Burnout Enough explores from a different angle.
+Not the dramatic breaking point, but the slow, quiet erosion that happens long before anyone notices.

 But what broke me the most wasn’t just the emotional burden.
 It was my health.
 It was physical pain.